Master of Arts in Pastoral Studies

 54 CREDITS, 2 YEARS

 About the Degree

+We are not accepting enrollment for Fall 2020 through Spring 2021 academic year, at this time, for this program.
 The Master of Arts in Pastoral Studies (MAPS) degree helps students to deepen self-knowledge, explore Christian traditions, and develop skills to minister in church and society.
 The MAPS degree specifically addresses pastoral leadership skill development within congregations and faith-based communities.
 As reflective practitioners, students integrate classroom studies and interpersonal learning with meaningful internship experiences throughout the greater Seattle area.